Skip to main content

 Directives

-Directives in Genesis Elements are special functions used in the templates that add specific functionality.
-Below is a summary of commonly used directives:
+Directives in Genesis Elements are special functions used in the templates that enable you to create specific functionality.
+This section looks at the most commonly used directives:

 Ref

-The ref directive lets you directly reference a specific DOM element within your component's template, enabling direct interaction with that element.
+The ref directive enables you to reference a specific DOM element within your component's template, so that you can interact directly with that element.

 Here’s how to use ref in <my-button> to reference the button element, making it accessible for direct manipulation in code.